Greedy Heuristics for Sampling-Based Motion Planning in High-Dimensional State Spaces: Experiments

 \subsection{Manipulation Problems}

 The planners were also evaluated on manipulation tasks from the MotionBenchMaker dataset~\citep{chamzas2021motionbenchmaker}, using the Panda ($\mathbb{R}^{7}$) and Fetch ($\mathbb{R}^{8}$) robot platforms.
 The dataset provides a standardized set of seven manipulation benchmarks across multiple robot models, each containing 100 planning problems with varying start and goal configurations and workspace obstacles.
 For each robot, we selected four environments of increasing difficulty---\textit{bookshelf thin}, \textit{table pick}, \textit{box}, and \textit{cage}---ranging from relatively open reaching motions to tightly constrained scenarios (Figure~\ref{fig:mbm_problems}).
 In addition, the planners were evaluated on a more challenging, higher-dimensional dual-arm manipulation task involving two Barrett WAM arms with a combined 14 degrees of freedom ($\mathbb{R}^{14}$) in the Open Robotics Automation Virtual Environment~\citep{diankov2010automated}, as shown in Figure~\ref{fig:manipulation_experiments_cage}.
 The objective is to move the arms from an initial configuration, where they point in the forward direction, to a goal configuration where they are extended outward in opposite directions, without colliding with the surrounding cage.

-OpenRAVE was configured to use the Flexible Collision Library~\citep[FCL]{pan2012fcl} with a collision-checking resolution of $10^{-2}$.
+For all manipulation problems, including the dual-arm task, we used VAMP~\citep{thomason2024motions} as the collision-checking backend for the OMPL planners.
 Performance results for all planners, optimizing path length in $\mathbb{R}^n$, are presented in Figures~\ref{fig:manipulation-results-mbm-problems} and~\ref{fig:manipulation-results-dual-arm}, with post-simplification statistics summarized in Table~\ref{tab:manipulation-problems}.